AntonSol919/linkspace/homepage/basics.md

 - Too much overhead for an usecase.
   If all you want to do is stream one movie from a single host, and forget it then linkspace might be too much overhead.
   Few projects stay that simple.
-  Once you're adding: users accounts, IO error handling, user comments, sharding, etc.
-  Linkspace becomes a thin solution for many requirements.
+Most projects grow in scope to identify users, save their comments, add them to groups, scale beyond a single server.
+  Once a full stack is build, linkspace can be a thin alternative.
+  Furthermore, it is designed to be fast/low energy, such that you can stream a video on a potato phone.
-  It should also be fast enough for streaming video, `dd bs=10G count=1 if=/dev/zero | lk data > /dev/null`
+  `dd bs=10G count=1 if=/dev/zero | lk data > /dev/null`

-  and with blake3 it should be low energy to run on a potato phone.
+- Isn't it a good thing that hosts administrate what others can do online?:
+  A dumb illusion that will not survive this century.

+- Isn't it a good thing that hosts administrate what I can see online?:
+  If you want to exclude spam or other unwanted data, this service can still be provided by a third party like it is today.

 - People have to deal with more complexity.
-  Semi true.
+  Semi-true.
+  The nature of communication over distance is autonomous and asynchronous, so the complexity compared to stream-based centralized hosts isn't accidental.
-  Linkspace is lacking 3 decades of tools to make the web relatively easy.
+  Linkspace is also lacking 3 decades of tools that make the web relatively easy for users.
-  The nature of communication over distance makes it asynchronous distributed, so the complexity is not accidental.
   Furthermore, the number of configuration ends up smaller: Passwords, Groups, friends can be setup once and used by every application.
   Finally, giving people responsibility isn't a bad thing.
   Teaching people how to read, write, and do maths also gave them more responsibility.
-  It seems to me teaching people to fundamentally control a digital space is a logical step forward.
+  It seems to me teaching people to fundamentally control a digital space is a logical next step, and to deny them this autonomy a recipe for disaster.

-- Isn't it a good thing that hosts administrate what others can do online?:
-  A dumb illusion that will not survive this century.

-- Isn't it a good thing that hosts administrate what I can see online?:
-  If you want to exclude spam or other unwanted data, this service can still be provided by a third party like it is today.

 - Won't it devolve to the same paradigm of centralized systems?:
   Maybe, maybe not.
 If a users can walk away from a host platform without losing their history, the host has to give a better deal than they do now.